Washington-University/HCPpipelines/README.md

 above in the volume based functional preprocessing, you can add other tasks to the list in the `Tasklist` variable including other actual tasks or the Resting State "tasks".

+Like the Post-FreeSurfer pipeline, you will also need to set the `RegName` variable to either `MSMSulc` or `FS`.

 -----